High-altitude balloon: Uses

 Uncrewed high-altitude balloons are used as research balloons, for educational purposes, and by hobbyists.
 Common uses include meteorology, atmospheric and climate research, collection of imagery from near space, amateur radio applications, and submillimetre astronomy.

 High-altitude balloons have been considered for use in telecommunications and space tourism.
 Private companies such as Zero 2 Infinity, Space Perspective, Zephalto, and World View Enterprises are developing both crewed and uncrewed high-altitude balloons for scientific research, commercial purposes, and space tourism.
 High-altitude platform stations have been proposed for applications such as communications relays.

 Amateur high-altitude ballooning

 In many countries, the bureaucratic overhead required for high altitude balloon launches is minimal when the payload is below a certain weight threshold, typically on the order of a few kilograms.
 This makes the process of launching these small HABs accessible to many students and amateur groups.
 Despite their smaller size, these HABs still often ascend to (and past) altitudes on the order of 30,000 m, providing easy stratospheric access for scientific and educational purposes.
 These amateur balloon flights are often informed in their operations by the use of a path predictor.
 Before launch, weather forecasts containing predicted wind vectors are used to numerically propagate a simulated HAB along a trajectory, predicting where the actual balloon will travel.

+Legality in the United States

+In the United States, high-altitude ballooning is governed by Title 14 Part 101 in the Code of Federal Regulations; balloons are only subject to regulation if their payload package weighs more than four pounds and has a larger density than three ounces per square inch, if the payload package is larger than six pounds regardless of density, or if the payload is connected to a balloon by a rope requiring more than 50lb of force to break it.
+Any balloons meeting these requirements are subject to regulation, usually involving coordination with the local air traffic control facility, implementation two emergency payload cut-down systems and two emergency balloon terminating systems.